Fuzzing Microservices: A Series of User Studies in Industry on Industrial Systems with EvoMaster: Experiment Results

-\begin{result} RQ4: Most of testing tasks are performed manually for testing the business logic which shows an urgent need for effective automation support.
-Due to complexity of microservices and business features, there exist various challenges on, e.g., locating faults, defining test scope, handling external services and databases, preparing test data, and testing under uncertain environment (such as humans). \end{result}
+\begin{result} {\bf RQ4:} Most testing tasks are performed manually for testing the business logic, which shows an urgent need for effective automation support.
+Due to complexity of microservices and business features, there exist various challenges on, e.g., identifying various faults, locating faults, defining test scope, handling external services and databases, preparing test data, treating frequent update of implementations with technique and architecture update, testing complex computation, testing under uncertain environment (such as humans), and balancing the testing budget. \end{result}